Think Yourself into Health

 4. Repeat them as many times as you can.
 This helps cement them in your memory and begin to sieve into your unconscious being.

-In this fast-paced society we live in, it is not uncommon to witness people around us trying to optimise every single second of their time.
-Somebody out walking their pet is, more often than not, also on some audio device, be it their mobile or some mp3 player.
-Similarly, you might see commuters on buses and trains doing their homework, reading, texting away, playing electronic games, and/or listening to music – often taking in some combination of audio and visual stimuli.
+In this fast-paced society we live in, it is not uncommon to witness people around us trying to optimize every single second of their time.
+Somebody out walking their pet is, more often than not, also on some audio device, be it their mobile phone or an mp3 player.
+Similarly, you might see commuters on buses and trains doing their homework, reading, texting away, playing electronic games, and/or listening to music–often taking in some combination of audio and visual stimuli.

-Make use of your time – commuting, exercising, or during non-mind-engaging lapses – to fill your mind with positive thoughts and impressions, and truly optimise your time, instead of just ‘zoning out’.
+Make use of your time, whether it be during commuting or exercising or running errands, to fill your mind with positive thoughts and impressions, and truly optimize your time, instead of just “zoning out.”

-I leave you with one of her affirmations, which you can recite mentally while exercising:
+I leave you with an affirmation from a leading advocate of the power of affirmations, which you can recite mentally while exercising:

 “My body is a glorious place to live.
 I rejoice that I have chosen this particular body because it is perfect for me in this lifetime.
-It is the perfect size and shape and colour.
-It serves me so well.
+It is the perfect size and shape and color.
+It serves me well.
 I marvel at the miracle that is my body.
-I choose the healing thoughts that create and maintain my health body and make me feel good.
-I love and appreciate my beautiful body!” – From Love Your Body by Louise L. Hay
+I choose the healing thoughts that create and maintain my healthy body and make me feel good.
+I love and appreciate my beautiful body!” – Louise L. Hay from Love Your Body

 Begin thinking your way to better health, and consequently, a better life today.